|

 the concept of the sacred at the centre of the anthropology of religion.

-by René Girard, who observes that religion has its roots in violence.
+René Girard observes that religion has its roots in violence.
+Dawkins

-Dawkins and Hitchens conclude that religion is the cause of this violence
+and Hitchens conclude that religion is the cause of this violence and sexual

-and sexual obsession.
-Girard argues that religion is not the cause of
+obsession.
+Girard argues that religion is not the cause of violence but the

 Nietzsche envisages a primeval human society, reduced to near universal